 Sometimes called fresh green soybeans, these are different from dried soybeans.
 Basically, they’re immature soybeans.
 Resembling baby lima beans without the mealiness and more flavorful, edamame (eda-MA-may) are a popular appetizer in Japanese restaurants.
 They’re usually served in the pod, ready to be popped open — that’s half of the fun!

 Edamame have a lot going for them, with a good protein and fiber profile.
 They provide generous amounts of vitamins and minerals, especially Vitamin K and folate.
-See their complete nutritional profile.
+Learn more about how to use and enjoy edamame, and see their complete nutritional profile.